TodorZarkov/Items/README.md

 ### when Guest
 - can see all public items with all their properties(if visible):
-- cannot buy or bid on any item
+- cannot buy or bid on any item - redirect to login/register
 - can see all categories
 - search
 #### views